stat133-sp19/hw-stat133-Jae1654/workout1/README.md

-Workout 01
+Workout 01 - Yunjae Cho
-Stat 133, Spring 2019

-This is the workout1 that analysing gsw players' shoot data, and produce visual pdf and png.
+This is the workout1 that analysing gsw players' shoot data, and produce visual pdf and png, as well as writing an ariticle with markdown syntaxs which we have learned so far.